thevinter/thevinter.github.io/dm-guide.md

 ## What is a session zero?

 A session zero is the beginning session where everyone gathers at the table to create the characters and talk about the campaign and about the general expectations.
 Remember, different people like different things: someone might prefer combat, another one might love political intrigue.
 Try to listen to what they like and plan your campaign accordingly.
 Also it might be a good idea to tell them about your style, about what you have planned for them and to set the tone of the campaign.
-Is it a fun campaign where the main villain is called FartyMcPants or it's a serious and grim one where players are expected to roleplay as best as they can?
+Is it a fun campaign where the main villain is called FartyMcPants or it's a serious and grim one where players are expected to roleplay as good as they can?

 ## I'm using a premade adventure, do I still need to prepare?

 Yes, but slightly less.
 Depending on the adventure you might need to read the first few chapters of it, maybe the whole book (yes Curse Of Strahd, I'm looking at you) and get used with the places your party's gonna visit.
 It might be good to prepare some voices for the NPCs and think about how're they like and how are they gonna interact with the party.
-The more you know about the adventure the more enjoyable you're experience is going to be
+The more you know about the adventure the more enjoyable your experience is going to be.

 ## How do I make my game fun?

 This is a very broad and subjective topic, but one main thing you can do is to say "yes" to your players.
 You might've created a story and you're party is going to destroy it with the thing they're asking to do, but you just have to say "yes" (if it's reasonable of course).
 The players don't really care about what they don't see, they just want to do cool things and get cool results.
 If a player is asking to do something then he's going to have fun by doing it.
-If a player asks "What's above the giant behemot?" don't just say nothing, say "there's a giant chandelier made of glass right above his head".
+If a player asks "What's above the giant behemoth?" don't just say nothing, say "there's a giant chandelier made of glass right above his head".
 Let your players play.
-The game is not about players listening to your story, it's about players interacting within it
+The game is not about players listening to your story, it's about players interacting within it.